Table of Contents

-Always be careful with YouTube closed captioning and be sure to edit the final caption file before publishing.
+Always be careful with YouTube closed captioning and be sure to edit the final closed caption file before publishing.
 If you upload poor quality captions, Google will flag your content as spam and penalize you in search results.

 Creating Captions with a Transcript

-Creating a caption file is way easier when you already have a transcript.
+Creating a closed caption file is way easier when you already have a transcript.
 If you don’t have a transcript, using an automatic speech recognition software like Dragon, Dictation, or Camtasia can help you create a rough draft.
 Simply make sure to go back and edit it for accuracy.

 With your transcript in hand, you’ll need to synchronize your transcript and video.
 We don’t recommend you create the timecodes yourself.
 Instead, use a program like Camtasia, DotSub, Accessify Subtitle Horse, or YouTube to create the timecodes for you.

 Finally, you’ll need to make sure your transcript is in the correct caption format for the video player you want to use.
 Reference the caption and subtitle format list to check what your video player requires.

 Once you have the correct caption format, you can upload it to your video.
 Hooray!

 Creating closed captions from scratch can be a very time-consuming process, plus there is a lot of room for human error.